Treated unfairly at work? Here’s how to show your employer you mean business

 Once you know what you want, communicate this with your employer.
 For example:

-Also, don’t be afraid to pursue two different processes at once.
-Whilst a lot of people settle before they even make a claim to the Employment Tribunal, it’s also very common to negotiate a settlement at the same time as going through the grievance or Employment Tribunal process.
+Don’t be afraid to pursue two different processes at once.
+Whilst a lot of people settle before they even make a claim to the Employment Tribunal, it is common to negotiate a settlement at the same time as going through the grievance or Employment Tribunal process.

 If you’ve got to the stage where you think it might be necessary to make a claim in the Employment Tribunal, then you should make this clear to your employer.